How to Teach ‘Lateral Thinking’: 5 Brain-Bending Riddles for Your Family

 The Answer: A sponge.

-The Lesson: This riddle forces us to think about properties.
-Our brain hears “full of holes” and “holds water” and sees a contradiction.
-We assume “holes” lose water.
-The lateral thinker ignores that assumption and just searches for an object that has both properties.
-This is the core of scientific, “out-of-the-box” thinking.
+The Lesson: This riddle forces us to think about physical properties.
+Our brain hears “full of holes” and “holds water” and sees an immediate contradiction.
+We assume “holes” inherently lose water.
+The lateral thinker ignores that assumption and simply searches for an object that naturally possesses both properties.
+This is the core of scientific, out-of-the-box thinking.

 4. The “Wordplay” Riddle